ethereum/EIPs/EIPS/eip-X.md

 but is believed to be intractable for classical computers.
 This then reliably serves as a test for strong quantum supremacy, since finding a solution to this problem should only be doable by a quantum computer.

-Sander[11] proves that difficult to factor numbers without a known factorization, called an RSA-UFO, can be generated.
-Using logic based on that described by Anoncoin using this method, this contract shall generate `NUMBER_OF_LOCKS` integers of `BIT_SIZE_OF_PRIMES` bits each to achieve a one in a billion chance of being insecure.

 ### Bounty Funds